mbrukman/a-conceptual-overview-of-asyncio/readme.md

 ## Introduction

-The details of how asyncio works under the hood are pretty hairy, so I offer two conceputal overviews.
+The details of how asyncio works under the hood are fairly hairy and involved, so I offer two conceputal overviews.
 The first section titled Overview is meant to provide a sturdy mental model without getting into too many specifics of asyncio.
 The second titled "More of the nuts & bolts" gets into the nitty-gritty.
-If nitty-gritty is your jam or you're looking to more deeply understand what's going on, I recommend starting with the first section and then proceeding through the second section.
-I've tried to ensure they don't repeat each other, i.e. they're complementary.
+If nitty-gritty is your jam, you're looking to more deeply understand what's going on or want to build your own operators on top of asyncio, I recommend starting with the first section and then proceeding through the second section.
+I've tried to ensure they don't repeat each other and instead build on each other.

 ## Overview